 A beautiful aria, three different times, three great tenors.
 Lawrence Brownlee (2014), Luciano Pavarotti (1982) and Enrico Caruso (1904) versions of “Una furtiva lagrima” (A furtive tear), a romanza from act 2, scene 8 of the Italian opera L’elisir d’amore by Gaetano Donizetti.

-Luciano Pavarotti sings “Caruso” a song written by Italian singer-songwriter Lucio Dalla.
-Recorded live in Paris.
+Luciano Pavarotti sings “Caruso”, a song written by Italian singer-songwriter Lucio Dalla.
+Live in Paris.

 Italian tenor Enrico Caruso was the first gramophone star to sell more than a million copies with his 1904 recording of “Vesti la giubba” from the opera “Pagliacci” (Clowns) by Ruggero Leoncavallo.
 Here are his recordings from 30th of November 1902, 1st of February 1904 and 17th of March 1907.